 Our report cards serve as an educational tool to make all British Columbians aware of the extent of child poverty in BC, but they are also a call to action.
 They include public policy recommendations directed at all three levels of government.

-The overarching recommendation in all of our annual report cards is for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines and a cabinet minister with the authority and responsibility to ensure government is achieving its targets on time.
+First Call’s overarching recommendation has long been for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines, and we are encouraged to see this is now in progress, and that a cabinet minister has been given the authority and responsibility to ensure government achieves its targets on time.
 We recommend the plan contain a goal to reduce BC’s child poverty rate to 7% or lower by 2020.

 1. Email the premier

-Send an email to Premier Clark asking her to act on the Provincial Recommendations in the report card, which would make a real difference to the size and depth of BC’s child and family poverty crisis.
+Send an email to Premier Horgan asking him to act on the Provincial Recommendations in the report card, which would make a real difference to the size and depth of BC’s child and family poverty crisis.

 2.Talk to your local provincial and federal government representative